canarieids/Zeek-Ubuntu-22.04/README.md

 | 6     | 4            | 2TB          | •Fault tolerant – increased redundancy  over RAID 5.<br />•High efficiency. | •Write performance penalty over RAID 5.<br />•More expensive than RAID 5. <br/>•Disk failure has a medium impact on  throughput. |
 | 10    | 4            | 2TB          | •Extremely high fault tolerance.<br />•Very high performance.  <br/>•Faster rebuild performance than 0+1. | •Very Expensive. <br />•High Overhead.<br />•Limited scalability. |

-### 2.3 Configure Disk(s)
+## 2.3 Configure Disk(s)

 <div style="text-align:center">
   <a href="https://www.dell.com/support/manuals/ca/en/cabsdt1/poweredge-r440/idrac_3.30.30.30_lc_ug/configuring-raid?guid=guid-a86b35a2-03a6-4838-952f-24992a99998e&lang=en-us">Dell PowerEdge R440 RAID Configuration Guide</a>
 </div>

 > Recommended configuration:
-> -The SSD drive should be configured as a NON-RAID Disk
+ - The SSD drive should be configured as a NON-RAID Disk
-> -Prioritize support for high IOPS is a RAID 10.
+ - Prioritize support for high IOPS is a RAID 10.
-> -Priortize support for high capacity (retention) is a RAID 5.
+ - Priortize support for high capacity (retention) is a RAID 5.

-### 2.4.
+## 2.4.
 Prepare USB Key

 1. Download the ISO for Ubuntu 22.x LTS
 > Download the latest version of Ubuntu 22.x LTS server
 > Click Here: [Ubuntu Server Download page](https://ubuntu.com/download/server).

 2. Download and Install an ISO to USB utility
 > Download, install and run a USB creation tool.
 Rufus is tool used in this document.
 > Rufus [Rufus](https://rufus.ie/).

 3. Create bootable USB key
-> Follow these steps with Rufus to build a USB key from the Ubuntu ISO
+Follow these steps with Rufus to build a USB key from the Ubuntu ISO

-​		1.
-Open `Rufus`
+	- Open 'Rufus'

-​		2.
-Under `Device` dropdown, choose target USB key.
+	- Under 'Device' dropdown, choose target USB key.

-​		3. `Select` downloaded ISO.
+	- 'Select' downloaded ISO.

-​		4.
-Navigate for and Choose ISO file.
+	- Navigate for and Choose ISO file.

-​		5.
-Select `Open`.
+	- Select 'Open'.

-​		6.
-Click `START` to begin writing the ISO.
+	- Click 'START' to begin writing the ISO.

 ![image-20200505231623160](/images/image-20200505231623160.png)

-### 2.5.
+## 2.5.
 Virtual Deployment

 > If physical access to the server is not possible, you can virtually mount an image.
-It is recommended to install the operating system with a USB key that is connected to one of the server’s USB ports [Click here for more information.](https://www.dell.com/support/article/ca/en/cabsdt1/sln296648/using-the-virtual-media-function-on-idrac-6-7-8-and-9?lang=en)
+It is recommended to install the Operating System with a USB key that is connected to one of the server’s USB ports [Click here for more information.](https://www.dell.com/support/article/ca/en/cabsdt1/sln296648/using-the-virtual-media-function-on-idrac-6-7-8-and-9?lang=en)

 1. Click `Configuration`.
 2. Select `Connect Virtual Media`.